-Previous Work: The current 5-year PTP was developed in 2018-2019 and adopted during FY
+The current 5-year PTP was developed in 2018-2019 and adopted during FY 2019.
+We have currently partially updated this plan.
+The key item now is board input and direction.
+We hope that most of this plan is updated by early Summer 2024.

-2019.
 This plan included participation by community members from all four of the Region 6 counties through countywide public input meetings and an online survey.
 The survey was also printed out for distribution to Peoplerides drivers and staff, seniors, clients of participating social service agencies, and anyone who requested one.
 The PTP assesses current and future transit needs and identifies potential transit-related projects and activities.
 It also reviews data gathered over the preceding years.
 Information regarding transit inventories and transportation needs was assembled and documented by the Region 6 Resource Partners staff.
 Region 6 Resource Partners and Peoplerides staff is involved in regular monthly or quarterly county-level passenger transportation discussions around the region.
-Region 6 transit staff participates in existing human service oriented group discussions.
+Region 6 transit staff participates in existing human service-oriented group discussions.